Instrument Rating Course (IR Course)

 Weather or no weather

-The Instrument Rating Course at E-Flight Academy uses advanced simulators, so pilots can learn the art of flying according to Instrument Flight Rules (IFR) in a sustainable way.
-This training has two major advantages: because much training is done in the simulator, you are usually not dependent on weather for these lessons, and by making fewer flight hours in real aircraft, you get intensive training in a realistic, safe virtual environment.
-This makes the course perfect for pilots who want to improve their skills while minimizing environmental impact from their training.
+E-Flight Academy's Instrument Rating Course uses advanced simulators, so pilots can learn the art of flying according to Instrument Flight Rules (IFR) in a sustainable way.
+This training has two major advantages: because much of the training takes place in the simulator, you're usually not dependent on the weather for these lessons, and by making fewer flight hours in actual aircraft, you get intensive training in a realistic, safe virtual environment.
+This makes the course perfect for pilots who want to improve their skills while minimizing the environmental impact of their training.
 Best of both worlds!

 What can you do with an Instrument Rating?

-The complete flight training consists of a minimum of 50 hours IR flight time with dual flight instruction, divided over two modules (Basic Instrument Flight Module (BIFM) and the Procedural Instrument Flight Module (PIFM)).
-If you have already completed the BIFM elsewhere, you can also follow only the PIFM with us.
+The complete flight training consists of a minimum of 50 hours IR flight time with dual flight instruction, divided into two modules (Basic Instrument Flight Module (BIFM) and the Procedural Instrument Flight Module (PIFM)).
+If you've already completed the BIFM elsewhere, you can also take only the PIFM with us.
 Use the filter on this page to see the price of this product.

 Basic Instrument Flight Module

 This includes 10 hours of instrument flight time with instructor.
 Of this, 5 hours are flown on a simulator and 5 hours on a Bristell B23.
-The last lesson involves a progress test.
-After completion of the Basic Instrument Flight Module, the candidate receives a course completion certificate.
+The last lesson is a progress test.
+After completing the Basic Instrument Flight Module, the candidate receives a course completion certificate.

 Procedural Instrument Flight Module